Zapeth/dosbox-staging/contrib/README.md

   by `./configure` in the absense of `pkg-config`
 - **macos**: Files required for creating macOS App bundle
 - **linux**: Desktop file for Linux
+- **clamav**: Compiles the latest version of ClamAV, the leading open- source antivirus scanner that can be used to scan your local dosbox package, DOS games, and software.